microsoft-dx/xamarin-fundamentals/4. Layouts - pages/README.md

 ### Your turn
-What do you think should this page's scheleton be?
+What do you think should this page's code be?
 A StackLayout or maybe a GridLayout?
 Have a discussion about this with the instructor.